redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/system-dashboard/3.1-adding-chart-to-argocd/README.md

 Enter this information into the appropriate place under the `Source` header:
 ![Create New App Source](../.images/argocd-new-app-source.png)

-Under destination, ensure the cluster IRL is set to the local cluster: `https://kubernetes.devault.svc`, and that the Namespace is set to your team's namespace.
+Under destination, ensure the cluster URL is set to the local cluster: `https://kubernetes.devault.svc`, and that the Namespace is set to your team's namespace.
 In this example, team1's namespace is used.

 ArgoCD should pull in some information about the repo, automatically displaying `helm` and the values we put into our `values.yaml` file:
 ![Create New App Helm](../.images/argocd-new-app-helm.png)